gotthardp/lorawan-server/doc/Troubleshooting.md

 but please note this weakens LoRaWAN security a bit.
 It is recommended to use over-the-air-activation (OTAA) instead.

+### repeated_reset

+No frames were received since last OTAA join or last ABP reset.
+This is just a warning; it could indicate a faulty device that is periodically re-starting.

 ### prerequisite_failed

 This is reported when the lorawan-server is started with older Erlang/OTP.
 At